 There are 3 stages to your claim:

-- Start your claim by calling the DWP
+- Start your claim by calling the PIP Centre

 - Fill in the claim form they send you

-- Go to a face-to-face assessment - most people have to do this (but you won’t if you’re terminally ill)
+- Go to a face-to-face consultation - most people have to do this (but you won’t if you’re terminally ill)

-If you’re waiting a very long time for a decision on your claim, contact your local Citizens Advice in England and Wales or in Scotland.
-You can complain to the DWP if the delay is unreasonable and may be able to claim compensation if it’s considered unlawful.
+If you’re waiting a very long time for a decision on your claim, contact your local Citizens Advice.
+You can complain to the PIP Centre if the delay is unreasonable and may be able to claim compensation if it’s considered unlawful.
 However, there are no set rules on what counts as unreasonable or unlawful.

 Start your claim - fill in a PIP1 form

-You can’t fill in the PIP1 form online.
+You cannot yet fill in the PIP1 form online.

-You can only get the PIP claim forms from the DWP, not online or from Citizens Advice.
+You can only get the PIP claim forms from the PIP Centre, not online or from Citizens Advice.

 Basic information you need to start your claim

-You’ll need to have this information when you call the DWP:
+You’ll need to have this information when you call the PIP Centre: